2012 Webster shooting: Perpetrator

-Police identified the gunman as 62-year-old local resident William H. Spengler Jr. Spengler previously spent 17 years in prison for murdering his 92-year-old grandmother with a hammer in 1980.
-He had not attracted the attention of police since then.
+Police identified the gunman as 62-year-old local resident William H. Spengler Jr. (September 26, 1950 – December 24, 2012) Spengler previously spent 17 years in prison for murdering his 92-year-old grandmother with a hammer in 1980.
+He had not attracted the attention of police since his release.
 William Spengler "could not stand" his sister Cheryl, according to a friend, Roger Vercruysse.
 Spengler's mother Arline, to whom he was said to have been close, died two months earlier.

 Investigators immediately began focusing on how Spengler obtained the gun.
 New York, like nearly all other states, bars convicted felons from buying, owning or possessing a firearm.
 Before the day was out, agents with the Bureau of Alcohol, Tobacco and Firearms discovered that the Bushmaster rifle and the shotgun had been purchased in June 2010 at Gander Mountain in Henrietta, another Rochester suburb.
 The owner of record was Dawn Nguyen, a neighbor of Spengler, who had recently moved to the suburb of Greece.
 In an interview with agents that night, Nguyen admitted to buying the guns, but claimed they had then been stolen.
 However, according to investigators, Nguyen texted a Monroe County sheriff's deputy the next day and admitted buying the guns for Spengler in an illegal straw purchase.
 On December 28, William Hochul, the United States Attorney for the Western District of New York, announced that Nguyen had been arrested and charged with knowingly making a false statement in connection with the purchase of a firearm from a Federal Firearms Licensee.
 She also faces state charges of filing a false business record—the form she filled out stating that she was the owner of the guns.
 In 2014, Nguyen was sentenced to eight years in prison for her involvement.

-Reaction
+Reactions

 In a statement, New York Governor Andrew Cuomo said, "All of our thoughts and prayers go to the families and friends of those who were killed in this senseless act of violence."
 New York Attorney General Eric Schneiderman also said, "The contributions made by the fallen and injured officers in Webster will never be forgotten."

 As part of the NY SAFE Act, the New York Penal Law section on aggravated murder was amended to increase penalties for murdering a first responder (the "Webster" provision, named for this incident) to life in prison without parole.